-Monica Facchini received her PhD in Italian Studies from Brown University in 2011.
+Monica Facchini received her PhD in Italian Studies from Brown University in 2012.

 Her teaching interests are diverse and include Italian language, literature and culture, and film and media studies.
 Her teaching approach is communicative and interdisciplinary, and she values the employment of technology in the classroom to contribute a multidimensional way to the teaching and learning process.

 “Tanatopolitica, Arti Visive e Marxismo nel Cinema Italiano degli Anni ’60,” Intersections

-,” American Association of Italian Studies (AAIS) Conference, Eugene, OR, April12, 2013.
+,” American Association of Italian Studies (AAIS) Conference, Eugene, April12, 2013.

 ,” American Association of Italian Studies (AAIS) Conference, Pittsburgh, April 9, 2011.

 ,” American Association of Italian Studies (AAIS) Conference, New York, March 7, 2009.